Judges and prosecutors fear juvenile justice system could collapse

 "It's going to make our jobs more difficult, and is going to make it difficult to ensure the public is safe," Haney said.
 "That's our first priority, public safety.
 We will be stretching everyone thin."

 The "raise the age" law would take effect in phases, part of it in July of this year.
-For all other crimes, it will take effect in January of next year, according to District Attorney Hillar Moore.
-Moore says there's a measure going through the capitol now to slow that down due to the burden it would create on the existing system.
+For all other crimes, it will take effect in January 2020.
+District Attorney Hillar Moore says there's a measure going through the capitol now to slow that down due to the burden it would create on the existing system.

 "It will overburden a system that is already strained," Moore said. "[The crimes] vary from the smallest misdemeanor from disturbing the peace to first-degree murder.
 So you're looking at a wide variety of everything."